When skimming a resume, one of the few sections recruiters really pay attention to is your education.

 When you’re making choices about what to add, keep it honest and think smart.

 With this one, there are no solid rules that you can get completely wrong when you’re looking at your education section in your resume.
 For someone who doesn’t have any education, training, licenses, or certificates, it’s not the end of the world because you can just leave it out completely.
 There are other sections of your resume that will show off who you are and what you can do.
-Check out our guide to write a killer resume skills section.
+Check out our guide to writing a killer resume skills section.

 Last of all…